U.S. Energy Information Administration logo

 Drawing of how fission splits the uranium atom.

 In nuclear fission, atoms are split apart, which releases energy.
 All nuclear power plants use nuclear fission, and most nuclear power plants use uranium atoms.
 During nuclear fission, a neutron collides with a uranium atom and splits it, releasing a large amount of energy in the form of heat and radiation.
 More neutrons are also released when a uranium atom splits.
-These neutrons continue to collide with other uranium atoms, and the process repeats itself over and over again.
+These neutrons continue to collide with other uranium atoms, and the process continues repeating itself.
 This process is called a nuclear chain reaction.
-This reaction is controlled in nuclear power plant reactors to produce the desired amount of heat.
+This reaction is controlled in nuclear power plant reactors to produce the amount of heat needed to generate electricity.

-Nuclear energy can also be released in nuclear fusion, where atoms are combined or fused together to form a larger atom.
+In nuclear fusion, atoms are combined, or fused, together to form a larger atom.
 Fusion is the source of energy in the sun and stars.
-Developing technology to harness nuclear fusion as a source of energy for heat and electricity generation is the subject of ongoing research, but whether it will be a commercially viable technology is not yet clear because of the difficulty in controlling a fusion reaction.
+Researchers are working to develop technology to harness nuclear fusion as a source of energy for heat and electricity generation.
+Whether fusion will be a commercially viable source of energy is not yet clear because of the difficulty in controlling a fusion reaction.

 did youknow